 #14.
 Christmas Eve Camp Out

 You remember the excitement you had as a kid on Christmas Eve, and you’d beg your parents to sleep downstairs so you could be close to all of the gifts under the tree.
 How magical did that feel nestling on the couch with the glow of the Christmas tree?
 Well, you can recreate that same magic.
 You and your spouse can camp near the Christmas tree on Christmas eve.
 Enjoy your favorite Christmas movies, drink wine, eat popcorn, and rock around the Christmas tree.

 #15.
 Go All Out For Christmas Dinner

 Just because there are only two of you doesn’t mean you can’t have an elaborate Christmas meal.
-Create a gorgeous tableau on your table fit for a king, complete with place settings, centerpiece, name cards, and ornate Christmas dishes.
+Create a gorgeous tableau on your table fit for a king, complete with place settings, centerpieces, name cards, and ornate Christmas dishes.
 Feast on your favorite dishes or look into catering and save yourself the headache if cooking isn’t your thing.
-And, make sure that you both dress the part.
-Get dressed up for your special meal and make it a truly memorable experience.
+And make sure that you both dress the part.
+Get dressed for your special meal and make it a memorable experience.

 I don’t know about you, but how I can enjoy being childless during the holidays makes me super excited for this holiday season.
 What are some of the rituals and experiences you’re planning to create with your spouse this year?